core-code/CoreLib/README.md

 	#define USE_MAILCORE 1 // if you link MailCore.framework
 	#define USE_SNAPPY 1 // if you link Snappy.framework

-additionally some parts of CoreLib require setting the SANDBOX #define to indicate whether your app is sandbox
+additionally some parts of CoreLib require setting the SANDBOX #define to indicate whether your app is sandboxed

 you can also use this if you want to include JMApplicationDelegate but not JMRatingWindow
 	#define SKIP_RATINGWINDOW 1